gavinband/iorek/doc/tabulate-mismatches.md

 read18	0	contig1	32	60	4M	*	0	4	GTTC	*	XC:Z:2nd base mismatch, position 33
 read19	0	contig1	33	60	4M	*	0	4	TTCG	*	XC:Z:another 1st base mismatch, position 33%
 ```

+The total number of reference bases sequenced here is 80, and the total number of 'error' bases is 18
+(12 mismatches, 3 deleted bases, and 3 inserted bases) as counted from the comments.

 ### Running the program